-HILL and SAND Training
+HILL SAND WATER Training

 "Hill Sprints bring out something that you can't really get in the weight room, something that you really can't get on the track.
 All the guys that I know that worked out on a Hill, they were a cut above the other competition around the league and they had long careers." ~Mike Singletary~

 Whether the GOAL is speed, explosion, conditioning or just general health, Hill Sprints can potentially be a part of your repertoire.

 Hill Sprints have more benefits than you know, with the correct programming behind it.
 Here are my top three reasons for doing our program:

 Because you are running up a hill, you never reach maximum limb speed!
 This serves as a build-in-safety mechanism for your hamstrings!
 Remember, strength-to-bodyweight ratio is a key component in predicting sprint speed (many of you have a great one so be careful and use a hill.
 Your middle man.

 Hill sprints make you stronger, like weight training, make you stronger!
 Hill sprints bridge the gap between strength training and speed training, as they would toward the middle of the force-velocity continuum.

 The angle of your body sprinting up a hill is very similar to the acceleration phase of sprinting, offering direct strength transference.

 Let's not forget that Walter Payton did them, who else could carry 30 times a game with that type of speed.